JustinGOSSES/predictatops/README.md

 #### Contributors
 <a href="https://github.com/JustinGOSSES">Justin Gosses</a>, <a href="https://github.com/dalide">Licheng Zhang</a>, <a href="https://github.com/jazzskier">jazzskier</a>

 Project originally started as <a href="http://www.agilegeoscience.com/">Agile Scientific</a> Hackathon project, September 24th, 2017.
 Original work is in another repository on github <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon">here<a/>.
+This work has benefited from conversations on the integration of machine-learning and subsurface domains on the <a href="https://softwareunderground.org/">SWUNG</a> Slack channel.

 #### Key Dependencies